F. Scott Fitzgerald was right… ?

 We now have ten shops across Namibia that sell our upcycled, ecofriendly range.
 Over 2023, two had sadly fallen away but these were quickly replaced and augmented by others and thus the roster increased in size.
 Some outlets are very small and only shift a few items occasionally but it’s important that we maintain a presence wherever people looking for ‘local-is-lekker’ gifts, especially, might see our products and decide to make a ‘Proudly Namibian’ purchase.

-Fairly early on in the development of the sewing initiative, the two chief producers and I took a decision to keep Sew Good Namibia at a micro-enterprise scale.
-We had all seen how – when projects grow too fast and too quickly – problems with cash flow, personnel and quality control come to take up far too much time and effort.
+Fairly early on in the development of the sewing initiative, the two chief producers and I took a decision to keep Sew Good Namibia operations at a micro-enterprise scale and dispense with as many administrative burdens as possible by remaining an informal co-operative (see above).
+We had all seen how, when projects grow too fast and too quickly, problems with cash flow, personnel and quality control come to take up far too much time and effort.
 Nevertheless, during 2023 we decided to hand off the exclusive production of our Budget Book Bags to a new member-in-training – Bianca Beukes – and are in negotiations with a skilled seamstress in Walvis Bay – Loide Kambida – for her to make a new product line of stuffed toys.

 For several years, we have sat with an unsold pile of table runners like these.
 They are an example of something that was suggested to us as a potentially worthwhile product line, but which then failed to sell.
 Suddenly, however, people can’t seem to get enough of them and they have become a runaway best-seller at several of the stockists that support us.